 - When the pasta has finished cooking, drain the pasta and return it to the pasta pot.
 Add the cheese sauce to the pasta and then mix them together in the pasta pot.

 - Pour the mixture into a 9 inch by 13 inch glass pyrex or other baking pan or casserole dish.
 Top with remaining cheese and slide the pan under the broiler until browned to desired brownness, about 5-10 minutes, watching it carefully so it does not burn.

 - sub out or add a cheese you love

 - change the pasta shape to macaroni or other short pasta

 - add a vegetable like spinach or pumpkin or squash

-If you make this cavatappi mac and cheese and love it, please leave a comment!
-Or share a pic with me on Instagram.
+If you make this cavatappi mac and cheese recipe and agree it’s the best mac and cheese ever, please leave a comment and rating!